Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/DataUnloading.md

 # Data Unloading #

-Similar to [Bulk Loading](BulkLoading.md), unloading uses the `COPY INTO` command to unload data to the local filesystem or to the cloud.
+Similar to [Bulk Loading](BulkLoading.md), unloading uses the `COPY INTO` command to unload data to an internal or external stage.
 The difference is that, when unloading, we would
 ```sql
 COPY INTO <stage> FROM <table>;
 ```

 ## Unloading to Local Storage on a Client Machine ##
-Use the `GET` command to DOWNLOAD files from a Snowflake INTERNAL STAGE (named internal stage, user stage, or table stage) to a local directory/folder on a client machine:
+If data has been unloaded to a Snowflake INTERNAL STAGE (named internal stage, user stage, or table stage), you can use the `GET` command to DOWNLOAD the files to a local directory/folder on a client machine:
 ```iso92-sql
 GET @my_int_stage file:///tmp/data/;
 ```